sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 - What career growth have you achieved in your most recent role?
   - What did you get better at?
-  - What what did you struggle with?
+  - What did you struggle with?
 - What have you done in the last year to become a better engineering manager?
 - Can you describe a recent example of how you have helped an engineer grow in their career?